 Storyland Yoga is on Amazon PRIME and this was our go to yoga video when my kids were little.
 They love the story approach and all of the kids featured in the yoga video.
 There are two stories in this 52 minute practice (we use to do one at a time) and it combines video footage of the kids with animation.
 It is a lot of fun and I would recommend it for children ages 3-8.

 This is a favorite book in our house.
 The story is about a class of children sharing what their parents do for a living.
 Each child shares a different profession and the book takes you through 9 different yoga poses that relate to those professions.
 It is a fun and active book to share with children ages 3-8.

 This is another fun and active book to share with children.
 It works through the entire alphabet and there is a yoga pose for each letter.
 This is a great way for children to learn 26 different poses through rhymes and colorful illustrations.
 This is a great book for ages 3 and up.

 Yoga is a very relaxing way to help children get ready for bed.
 This story helps your children to slow down and prepare for sleep.
 The story takes you through 11 gentle poses that focus on stretching, breathing and relaxing.
 The illustrations are beautiful and this book would make the perfect bedtime story for children ages 3 and up.
-The author also has a Good Morning Yoga story!
+The author also has a Good Morning Yoga story (see it below)!